apache/iotdb/docs/UserGuide/Edge-Cloud-Collaboration/Sync-Tool.md

 - When one or more senders send data to a receiver, there should be no intersection between the respective device path sets of these senders and receivers, otherwise unexpected errors may occur.
   - e.g. When sender A includes path `root.sg.d.s`, sender B also includes the path `root.sg.d.s`, sender A deletes database `root.sg` will also delete all data of B stored in the path `root.sg.d.s` at receiver.
 - The two "ends" do not support synchronization with each other.
-- The Sync Tool only synchronizes insertions, delete data, delete timeseires.
+- The Sync Tool only synchronizes insertions.
 If no database is created on the receiver, a database of the same level as the sender will be automatically created.
-Do not support TTL settings, trigger and other operations.
+Currently, deletion operation is not guaranteed to be synchronized and do not support TTL settings, trigger and other operations.
   - If TTL is set on the sender side, all unexpired data in the IoTDB and all future data writes and deletions will be synchronized to the receiver side when Pipe is started.
 - When operating a synchronization task, ensure that all DataNode nodes in `SHOW DATANODES` that are in the Running state are connected, otherwise the execution will fail.